-The river was literally raised from its bed, with the highest of boats that were plying ip and down the river or were moored at the wharves.
-Where the crossing was made to what the leap was taken with all the last St. Louis the river in aimost a mile in width, but the leap was taken with all the lary with which the cyclone had struck the struction of railrond property began.
-Cars struction of railrond property began.
-Cars went rolling one way and depots the other, while the valuable cargoes of freight were scattered beyond any possibility of future resouvery.
+The river was literally raised from its bed, with the hdudreds of boats that were plying up and down the river or were moored at the wharves.
+Where the crossing was made to East St. Louis the river is almost a mile in width but the lean was taken with all the East St. Louis the river is aimost a mile in width, but the leap was taken with all the fury with which the cyclone had struck the city proper.
+Once over, the immense destruction of railroad property began.
+Cars went rolling one way and depots the other, while the valuable cargoes of freight were scattered beyond any possibility of future reovery.
+In East St. Louis the whole western portion of the city is suffering greatly.
+It is impossible to even approximate the loss of ludge Foulk of Vandalia, is said to be mong the dead.